MetaLang/d-articles/std-variant is everything cool about d.md

 [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), of which one kind is a "sum type".
 Another example is the tuple, called a "product type".
 In actuality, `Algebraic` is not a separate type from `Variant`; the former is an [alias](https://dlang.org/spec/declaration.html#alias) for the latter that takes a compile-time specified list of which types it may contain.
-This effectively gives us an in-library sum type for free.
+This effectively gives us an in-library sum type for free!
 Pretty darn cool.
 It's used like this:

 ```
 alias Null = typeof(null); //for convenience